riceissa/material-conditional/source.md

 part of the conditional appearing after "if ...") means the condition of the promise never arises, so one automatically keeps the promise.

-As a beginner to math, I spent many _years_ being confused about this.
+As a beginner to proof-based math, I spent many _years_ being confused about this.
 Just to give one aspect of my confusion, the explanation in terms of promises didn't make sense because while it is true that one didn't break the promise when the antecedent is false, it's also not clear that